Caganer: Explanations

-Local reactions

-The practice is tolerated by the Catholic Church within the areas where the Caganer is popular.
-Although the tradition generally has popular support, opinion is divided as to whether it is wholly appropriate and not all nativity scenes in Catalonia include the figure.

 Similar traditions

 The Caganer is not the only defecating character in the Catalan Christmas tradition—another is the Tió de Nadal, which also makes extensive use of the image of faecal matter (it is a log, i.e. tió which, having been "fed" for several weeks, is told to defecate on Christmas Eve and "magically" produces candy for children, a candy that has supposedly come from its bowels).
 Other mentions of faeces and defecation are common in Catalan folklore: indeed, a popular Catalan saying for use before a meal is menja bé, caga fort i no tinguis por a la mort! ("Eat well, shit heartily, and don't be afraid of death!").
 In his book Barcelona, architecture critic and locale historian Robert Hughes gives a good introduction to this earthy tradition.

 The Caganer can also be found in other European cultures, either as an import or a minor local tradition: